The France Pavilion at the World Expo serves as a stunning showcase of French excellence and savoir-faire.

 Thomas Pesquet: an astronaut committed to science and innovation

 As part of the Proxima mission, Thomas Pesquet lived and worked on board the International Space Station from November 2016 to June 2017.
 Spurred on by the belief that our future on Earth depends on a better knowledge of space, he sought to illustrate this vision and raise awareness for all generations by sharing the photographs he took of the Earth.
-His next flight into orbit around the blue planet is scheduled for summer 2021.
+He is currently in his second mission Alpha and will be back to Earth by the end 2021.

 He is also promoting careers in science among the young and very youngest generations, who can be sources of innovation and bring new breakthrough ideas.